zemzale/ubiquitest/README.md

 there is one for JS also.
 Meaning that if I want to create TODO items, they can also be create on the frontend without having to worry about ID collisions.

+### Skip auth for most routes

+I am just trying to move fast here and I am not going to worry about security here.

+In real scenarios, I would add oauth and authentication middlewars to the routes (or even just have a gateway infront of the server that does that, for example KrakenD for multiservice deployments).

+Then there would also be logic of autherization, if the user even can view the other user's todos and info.
+Probabaly based on organizations where we would have N-N relationship for users and organizations.
+This would allow user with one login to be part of multiple organizations.

+This would heavily also impact the DB design, which is the reason why I am not adding that right now.
+We would have to add org_id to each task, and it just complicates things more than I have time for it.

 # Bugs

 - [x] When another user creates a new todo it's created two times on the other